Minosity-VR/cruncho-assignment/README.md

 cp back/.env.template back/.env
 ```
 Populate those env files with your values.\
+\
-When populating the backend env, be careful with values, I didn't implement values checks so you must put the __same__ value in `back/.env` and `./.env` for the `back_port` field, for instance.
+When populating the backend env, be careful with values, I didn't implement values checks so you must put the __same__ value in `back/.env` and `./.env` for the `back_port` field, for instance.\
+\
+The frontend env vars are repeated in the main `./.env` file because they are used as build vars by docker-compose.\
+The `./front/.env` files therefore only is used in development (you can let it empty when deploying with docker-compose).

 ### Nginx
 You can make a custom `Nginx` conf by following the next steps, or just launch the `init-letsencrypt.sh` script that will detect that no configuration file are present, will create one from the template and replace the values with thoses you specified in the `./.env`